bitcoinmonolith/bitcoin/README.md

 For learning, hacking, or just messing around (for now).
 Still way too early.

-Fully made in all verifiable Deno and TypeScript.
+Fully made in all verifiable Deno and TypeScript. (so its friendly for even more devs)

 Main goal is to optimize for storage (reducing indexed full node size more than half).